 How do payments work?

 You decide whether to pay up front and save 3%, or divide the total up into four manageable installments.
 One payment is due when you sign up, one at the first pick-up in mid-June.
 The final two payments are due in mid-July and mid-August (for summer shares).
 Winter installments are due in mid-November, mid-December, and mid-January this year.

 How many weeks total are in your CSA program?

 Do I get to choose the food I want, or do you pick it out for me?

-With a couple clicks of our online order form, you get to choose what goes in the box, or let the farmers pick the cream of each week's crop for you.
+With a couple clicks of our online order form, you can choose to pick out exactly what goes into the box, or let the farmers do it for you.
 Our certified organic vegetable shares come in extra small, small, summer only, and large sizes.
 Ordering is quick and convenient, and so is rescheduling a delivery.
-We also offer a swap box at each pick-up so you can further customize your share according to your household's wishes.
+We also offer a swap box at each pick-up so you can further customize your share according to your household's wishes if you wish to.

 In general, what are the drawbacks and benefits of joining a CSA program?